-Private Equity and Venture Capital are simply alternative sources of financing for a company just like an IPO, bonds issuance, or getting a loan from the bank.
+Private Equity and Venture Capital are simply alternative sources of financing for a company just as an IPO, bonds issuance, or getting a loan from the bank.

 More specifically, Private Equity (PE) is an equity investment made by a financial institution, called a Private Equity Investor (PEI), in a company that is not listed on the stock exchange.
 Venture Capital is a specific case of Private Equity where the Private Equity Investor invests in a company that is in its early stages of life or what we commonly know as a ‘startup’.

 A company that is financed by such type of investments from a PEI is known as a venture-backed company.
 Such companies issue new shares that are bought by the Private Equity Investor and in return, the Private Equity Investor provides cash to the company.
 This is how Private Equity and Venture Capital works as a source of financing.